-- 1. To begin, pose the first discussion question. - 2.
-Ask students who want to respond to raise their hands, and select one person to begin the discussion. - 3.
+- To begin, pose the first discussion question.
+Ask students who want to respond to raise their hands, and select one person to begin the - 3.
 After the student responds, ask him or her to come forward and stand at the front of the class. - 4.
 Ask if anyone would like to respond by connecting his or her idea to the idea that has just been shared.
-Review the three parts of the response as shown on the Discussion Connections page and on the right. - 5.
-Read some of the response prompts on page 18 or the Discussion Connections Task Cards to help students think of ways to link their ideas to what has already been said.
+Review the three parts of the response as shown on the Discussion Connections page and on the right. - Read some of the response prompts on page 18 or the Discussion Connections Task Cards to help students think of ways to link their ideas to what has already been said.
 Call on a student to respond.
-If the student did not include all three parts, prompt him or her to name the first speaker, restate a key idea or a little of what the speaker said, and then add a new idea. - 6.
-Ask the second student to come forward and link arms with the first student to show that their ideas are connected. - 7.
-Next, ask if anyone would like to connect an idea to one of the first two responses.
-After someone responds using the three part format, have him or her come forward and link arms with the person to whom they connected an idea. - 8.
-Continue calling on a few more students to respond.
-If it's too confusing to have students joining both ends, remove that option and ask them to always connect to the last person. - 9.
-At the end of the activity, have all students return to their seats.
-Repeat the activity with another discussion question, selecting new students to respond.
+If the student did not include all three parts, prompt him or her to name the first speaker, restate a key idea or a little of what the speaker said, and then add a new idea. - Ask the second student to come forward and arms with the first student to show that their idea - 7.
+Next, ask if anyone would like to connect. to one of the first two responses.
+After some responds using the three part format, ha him or her come forward and in arra with the person to whom they connected an idea.

+8. Continue calling on a few more students to respond.
+If it's too confusing to have students joining both ends, remove have prior and ask them to always connect to the last person.